isleofyou/ticTacToe/README.md

 # Goals

 The goal of this project was to utilize and implicate all of the knowledge we have gained in class and implement this towards a final, working product.
-An emphasis existed with the usage of local storage; storing information, retrieving this information on page load, and reincorporate the information to the page after making it accessable again.
+An emphasis existed with the usage of local storage; storing information, retrieving this information on page load, and reincorporating the information to the page after making the data accessable again.

 # Technologies used